 Measure your mailings

-Whether you send a mail pack or a letter, you need a reply-paid card or envelope.
+Whether you send a mailshot or letter, include a reply-paid card or envelope.
 The less someone has to do to respond, the higher the response rate you will get.
-The reply cards should have a code so that you can measure exactly where the response came from - which type of person, which area or which sector.
+The reply cards should have a code according to the recipient's market segment, so that you can track exactly where the response came from.

 Ask your customers about your marketing